gvwilson/thirdbit/src/fiction/arecibo/index.md

 but has never dared act.
-The shame it would bring his family if they were caught, not to mention the impossible awkwardness of trying to raise the subject with someone he practically worshipped—
+The shame it would bring his family if they were caught, not to mention the impossible awkwardness of trying to raise the subject with someone he practically worships—

 But the foreigner is shaking his head.
 "You would not have come this far to make such an offer